 What do I need to do to return to Ohio University after taking off a term or more?

 You are considered to be a "re-enrolling student" if you take a fall or spring term off, and then decide to return to Ohio University.
 Taking the summer off does not make you a re-enrolling student.

-If you have attended Ohio University previously (earned a grade and/or credit) and wish to return at the same level (i.e., undergraduate students returning as undergraduates and graduate students returning as graduate students), please complete the Re-enrollment Form [PDF] and return to the Office of the University Registrar (undergraduate students) or the Graduate College (graduate students).
+If you have attended Ohio University previously (earned a grade and/or credit) and wish to return at the same level (i.e., undergraduate students returning as undergraduates and graduate students returning as graduate students), please complete the Re-enrollment Form for processing.
+Form will be processed by Office of the University Registrar (undergraduate students) or the Graduate College (graduate students).

 For additional information about re-enrolling, visit our re-enrolling students web page.

-If you have not attended Ohio University previously (never earned a grade and/or credit), undergraduate students will need to contact the Undergraduate Admissions Office, 120 Chubb Hall, 740.593.4100 and graduate students will need to contact the Graduate College, 220 Research and Technology Center, 740.593.2800.
+If you have not attended Ohio University previously (never earned a grade and/or credit), undergraduate students will need to contact the Undergraduate Admissions Office, 120 Chubb Hall, 740.593.4100 and graduate students will need to contact the Graduate College, 102 Grosvenor Hall, 740.593.2800.